bekk/bekk-christmas/post/thecloud/serverless-containers-with-google-cloud-run.md

 authors:
   - Mikkel Dan-Rognlie
 ---
-Back in april '19 at the _Google Cloud Next_ conference [Cloud Run was released in public beta](https://cloud.google.com/blog/products/serverless/announcing-cloud-run-the-newest-member-of-our-serverless-compute-stack) (along with their hybrid/multi-cloud offering called [Anthos](https://cloud.google.com/anthos/) and the open source [Knative](https://knative.dev/) project which Cloud Run builds upon).
-A few weeks ago at _Cloud Next_ in London, they [announced Cloud Run as generally available](https://cloud.google.com/blog/products/serverless/knative-based-cloud-run-services-are-ga).
-Ok, enough with the links already!
-So what is Cloud Run really?

-Cloud Run is a managed compute platform that enables you to run stateless containers accessible via HTTP.
+Back in april '19 at the _Google Cloud Next_ conference [Cloud Run was released in public beta](https://cloud.google.com/blog/products/serverless/announcing-cloud-run-the-newest-member-of-our-serverless-compute-stack).
+Then a few weeks ago at _Cloud Next_ in London, they [announced Cloud Run as generally available](https://cloud.google.com/blog/products/serverless/knative-based-cloud-run-services-are-ga).
+Enough with the links already!
+So what is Cloud Run?
+It's is a managed compute platform that enables you to run stateless containers accessible via HTTP.
 It is very simple to deploy and run a containerized application.

-It is built from Knative, and you can choose to run your containers on _Fully managed Cloud Run_, or in a _Google Kubernetes Engine_ cluster with Cloud Run for Anthos on GCP or even on-prem with Anthos on VMware.
+It is built upon the open source [Knative](https://knative.dev/) project, and you can choose to run your containers on _Fully Managed Cloud Run_, or in a _Google Kubernetes Engine_ cluster with Cloud Run for [Anthos](https://cloud.google.com/anthos/) on GCP or other places with Anthos on VMware (Anthos is Google's new hybrid/multi-cloud platform).
 I'll focus on the fully managed version here.

-## Fully managed Cloud Run
+## Fully Managed Cloud Run

 Cloud Run lets you run stateless HTTP-driven containers, without worrying about the underlying infrastructure.
 You can focus on writing application code, package a Docker-image with your favourite web stack that listens on `$PORT`, and Cloud Run makes it easy to deploy and automatic handles scaling of your service.
 It abstracts away all the details of a typical Kubernetes deployment 🤯